Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 In many models with the long-lived scalar $s$ or pseudoscalar $\hat{s}$, the Higgs boson decay products inherit much of the Higgs' coupling structure.
 While the actual size of the couplings are reduced by a common small mixing angle $\theta$, the branching fractions are those of a SM Higgs boson with the mass of the LLP.
 In the scalar case, one often finds

-The pseudoscalar case is slightly modified~\cite{Curtin:2013fra,Haisch:2018kqx} and can also include the $h\to \hat{s}\, Z$ decay channel.
+The pseudoscalar case is slightly modified~\cite{Curtin:2013fra,Haisch:2018kqx,Fuchs:2020cmm} and can also include the $h\to \hat{s}\, Z$ decay channel, see for instance the ALP results given in Eqs.~\eqref{eq:widthHZa} and \eqref{eq:widthHaa}.
 Since the masses of the LLPs must be less than half the Higgs boson mass, the dominant decays modes are into the heaviest kinetically accessible SM quarks.
-Thus, when the Higgs boson decaying into spin-zero, LLPs hadronic final states, and $b$-jets especially, are of particular interest.
+Thus, for Higgs boson decays into spin-zero LLPs, hadronic final states, and $b$-jets especially, are particularly motivated.

 Rather than scalars, the LLPs may be spin-half fermions.
-These can be related to the BAU~\cite{Cui:2014twa} or to Seesaw explanations of the neutrino masses~\cite{Minkowski:1977sc,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr,Shrock:1980ct}.The heavy neutrinos $N$ in these models have been shown to have a wide range of possible decay lengths, including within the volume of an FCC-ee detector~\cite{Batell:2016zod,Accomando:2016rpc,Accomando:2017qcs}.
+These can be related to the BAU~\cite{Cui:2014twa} or to Seesaw explanations of the neutrino masses~\cite{Minkowski:1977sc,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr,Shrock:1980ct}.
+The heavy neutrinos $N$ in these models have been shown to have a wide range of possible decay lengths, including within the volume of an FCC-ee detector~\cite{Batell:2016zod,Accomando:2016rpc,Accomando:2017qcs}.
 The $N$ mainly decay into a SM lepton and an off-shell weak gauge boson.
 This leads to three-body final states which may be composed of both quarks (jets) and leptons.

 The Higgs boson can also decay to long-lived vectors $v$.
 A simple framework is the Hidden Abelian Higgs model~\cite{Curtin:2014cca}.
 In this case, a new $U(1)'$ gauge symmetry is broken by a hidden Higgs field $h_D$ that generates a vacuum expectation value (VEV).
 The hidden photon $A_\mu'$ of the new gauge symmetry gets a mass proportional to the hidden Higgs VEV and can also have kinetic mixing with the SM through